Year 2 Willow

 They will also receive a shared reader matched to their phonic reading level.

-At the start of each half term you will receive a phonics pack detailing which sounds we are covering each week.
-Every Monday your child will receive a set of spellings and a maths worksheet to complement the learning in school.
+At the start of each half term you will receive a homework map with curriculum activities to complete.
+Every Friday your child will receive a set of spellings and a maths worksheet to complement the learning in school.
 Homework is optional.

 It is important to keep hydrated throughout the school day, so please ensure your child brings a water bottle with their name on.